Promoter Modification to Reduce AAV Contamination (SJ-19-0003, SJ-23-0028)

 Description

 This invention is compatible with all AAV production of all serotypes within a cell transfection-based system and is compatible with insertion into a stable producer cell line to produce AAV particles for clinical or R&D use.
-Commercial applications of this vector could include but are not limited to:
+Commercial applications of vectors containing this modified P5 promoter include but are not limited to:

 • Production of higher quality clinical AAV products by biotech and pharmaceutical companies (clinical trial and market authorized) using a plasmid transfection-based system